zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 ### Resources

-To recap, here are the super useful resources for learning that I've
+To recap, here are a few super useful resources for learning that I've
 mentioned:

 * Previous writing: